-Recent changes in the legislation have included many workers in Agriculture who previously were not covered by Employment Standards legislation.
-This fact sheet provides an overview of the issues that employers in the agriculture sector need to be aware of.
+This fact sheet provides an overview of the minimum standards that employers in the agriculture sector need to be aware of.

 A Guide to Employment Standards in Agriculture

 Employment Standards in Agriculture at a glance

 The chart below lists the most common Employment Standards provisions and to whom they apply in agriculture:

 What are climate-controlled facilities where all or substantially all of the employee's work is performed?

 This covers employees who normally work in one or more climate-controlled facilities.
 Examples would include some mushroom plants, poultry facilities, hog barns, or greenhouses.

 This is different from an employee who works on a mixed farm where part of the duties may occur in climate controlled facilities but other tasks are outside.
 This employee is excluded from overtime, general holidays, and reporting pay because their work is not all or substantially all in a climate-controlled facility.